-- 1) Accumulate a MINIMUM of five (5) black attendance tips - Attend class on 'Tip Test Week' see calendar on the SMA website to find out exactly when the next one is on. - 3) Pass your Tip Test to receive skill tip. - 4) Repeat above steps until all of the skill tips for your belt have been earned - 5) Obtain a 'Belt Promotion Application Form' from the SMA web site and complete all relevant sections and then return it to the administration desk - 6) Attend Belt Graduation Ceremony
+- 1) Accumulate six (6) black attendance tips - 2) Book your Tip Test (white belts only) Colour belts must attend 'Tip Test Week' see calendar on the SMA website here to find out exactly when they are on. - 3) Attend and pass your Tip Test to receive skill tip. - 4) Repeat above steps until all of the skill tips for your belt have been earned - 5) Obtain and complete all relevant sections of the 'Gup Promotion Application Form' and then return it to the administration desk - 6) Attend Belt Graduation Ceremony